claudioametrano/UnFATE/README.md

 * The "PhyParts" folder will be made if `pie_wrap.py` is run.
 The key output is pies.svg, but the full phyparts output will be present as well.

 ## `barcode_wrap.py`
 `barcode_wrap.py` is a spinoff of `main_wrap.py`.
-This script handles multilocus barcoding of target enrichment or WGS data.
-It assumes that the input fastq files represents a single species.
+This script handles multilocus barcoding of target enrichment or WGS data as well as assemblies.
+It assumes that the input file(s) represent a single species.
-`barcode_wrap.py` finds the 20 most closely related samples to the input data in our pre-mined database from NCBI (skipping samples if there are already 4 representatives from its species), then builds a tree of those 21 samples using as many genes as possible (up to 196).
+`barcode_wrap.py` finds the most closely related samples to the input data in our pre-mined database from NCBI (skipping samples if there are already a configurable number of representatives from its species), then builds a tree of those samples using as many genes as possible (up to 195).
 The specificity of the taxonomy inferred from the output trees will depend on the completeness of the pre-mined database.
 Species level identification could be possible in highly sequenced groups such as Aspergillaceae, but is less likely in groups with few sequenced genomes.
 Specificity will increase as more genomes are added to NCBI and as more organisms are sequenced using our baits.